oracle/graal/docs/security/SBOM.md

 The SBOM is compressed to limit the SBOM's impact on the native executable size.
 The SBOM is stored in the `gzip` format with the exported `sbom` symbol referencing its start address and the `sbom_length` symbol referencing its size.

-After embedding the compressed SBOM into the executable, the [Native Image Inspect Tool](../reference-manual/native-image/InspectTool.md) is able to extract the compressed SBOM using an optional `--sbom` parameter accessible through `$JAVA_HOME/bin/native-image-inspect --sbom <path_to_binary>` from both executables and shared libraries.
+After embedding the compressed SBOM into the executable, the [Native Image Inspect Tool](../reference-manual/native-image/InspectTool.md) is able to extract the compressed SBOM using the `--sbom` parameter accessible through `$JAVA_HOME/bin/native-image-inspect --sbom <path_to_binary>` from both executables and shared libraries.
 It outputs the SBOM in the following format:

 ```json